ferdouszihad/react-route-v7.3.0/README.md

 With this structure, you have set up a React application with 4 routes: home, login, developers, and a fallback 404 page.

 Done✅ We have set up a basic project with 3 + 1 ( default ) Routes

+---

+📝 Notes: Understand **Routes** and **Route** Component

+- **Routes**: The `Routes` component is a container for all your route definitions.
+It ensures that only one route is rendered at a time, matching the current URL.
+- **Route**: The `Route` component defines a mapping between a URL path and a component.
+It renders the specified component when the URL matches the path.
+- **Route Path**: The `path` attribute in a `Route` component specifies the URL pattern that the route should match.
+- **Route Element**: The `element` attribute in a `Route` component specifies the React component to render when the path matches.
+- **Wildcard Route**: A route with a path of `*` acts as a catch-all for any unmatched routes, often used to display a 404 Not Found page.

+---